 Upon request, the Cooperative will offer a full refund to any member whose bill was rounded-up without their prior knowledge, or understanding of, the program.

-The Operation Round Up® program is run by a volunteer Board of up to seven MEC members (one representative per district).
+The Operation Round Up® program is run by a board of seven MEC members (one representative per district).
 This board will run independently of MEC’s member-elected Board of Trustees.
 The 2021 ORU Board is listed by district, below:

 Apply for Funding

 To be considered for funding, interested parties must submit an online application.
 All applications will be compiled and reviewed by the ORU Board on a quarterly basis.
 This means, applicants need to apply at least one quarter prior to when funds are needed.
 The cut-off date for Q3 applications is Friday, September 24th.
-Each organization may only submit one application per year.
+Each organization may only receive one donation per year.

 After each quarterly ORU Board Meeting, funds will be distributed to chosen applicants.
-The first ORU Board Meeting, and application review, will be held in the fall of 2021.
+The first ORU Board Meeting, and application review, will be held October 15, 2021 at 10 AM.